krayzpipes/txt-ferret/README.md

     $ txtferret scan -d , ../fake_ccn_CSV_file.csv
     2019:05:20-01:12:18:-0400 PASSED sanity and matched regex - Filter: fake_ccn_account_filter, Line 1, String: 10XXXXXXXXXXXXXXXXXXX, Column: 3
     ```
+ - **ignore_columns**
+    - This setting is ignored if the `delimiter` setting or switch is not set.
+    - Add a list of integers and txtferret will skip those columns.
+    - If `ignore_columns: [2, 6]` is configured and a csv row is `hello,world,how,are,you,doing,today`, then
+    `world` and `doing` will not be scanned but will be ignored.
+    - This is particularly useful in columnar datasets when you know there is a column that is full of false positives.

 # How/why did this come about?